ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

   * MUST contain "alg" that is the used JOSE-HPKE algorithm.
   * MUST contain the "apu", "apv" and "zip" header parameters, if present.
 - JWE Initialization Vector MUST be empty.
-- JWE Ciphertext MUST be the raw ct output from HPKE Seal operation.
+- JWE Ciphertext MUST be the raw ciphertext (ct) output from HPKE Seal operation.
 - JWE Authentication Tag MUST be empty.
 - There MUST be exactly one recipient, with:
   * JWE Per-Recipient Unprotected Header MUST be empty.